 Dowel pins are short cylindrical parts that are used to align or join two or more parts.
 Wooden dowel pins are commonly used to hold furniture together.
 Metal and plastic dowel pins with custom diameters and lengths are found in machinery, vehicles, and consumer goods.

-Pins are a type of fastener and they’re made with any type of material and available in every diameter and length.
+Pins are a type of precision fastener and they’re made with any type of material and available in every diameter and length.
 Spex uses different machining processes to manufacture a wide variety of custom dowel pins.
 In this post, we’ll explain more about precision dowel pins and their uses.

 Pins usually serve a similar function as screws or bolts, but pins are unthreaded.
 Instead of threading, pins use different methods of staying in place and hold parts together.
 Usually a custom pin has a specific diameter size that matches the parts it will hold together.
 The lengths are also machined to the part specifications.